 Propagating Sea Holly

 Because sea holly has a tap root, it does not divide easily.
 You can, however, take root cuttings in the spring.
-Sea holly transplants easily as seedlings, but it gets more difficult as the plants mature, which is why you don’t see a lot of them in plant nurseries.
+Sea holly transplants easily as seedlings, but it becomes more difficult as the plants mature, which is why you don’t see a lot of them in plant nurseries.
 If you want to move volunteers (seedlings that sprout up on their own), do it early.

 Varieties of Sea Holly